rossmeissl/bernsandblaise/_includes/registry.md

 ## Registry

 As we said in our [letter](#wait-what), your presence is our present.
-If you can't come and really feel like you need to send us something, we'll have a few options here soon.
+If you can't come and really feel like you need to send us something, [check out our registry](https://www.blueprintregistry.com/registry/berns-and-blaise).

-Again, if you're joining us for our honeymoon, please **skip the gifts**.